iqbaleffendy/ECDashboard_Query/README.md

+## Query Development Documentation

-This repo contains query file that is used to develop EC Dashboard.
+This repository contains query file that is used to develop my latest Power BI Dashboard Project.
+Stack: SQL Server & Power BI